AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/self_hosted_connector/upgrade-dse-0.6.3.md

 ## Overview:
-The new version of dse-0.6.3 includes the newer version of EDC V 0.14.
-This new version of EDC has included some breaking changes and DB schema changes.
-This document will guide you through the steps to upgrade your existing dse-0.5.18 to dse-0.6.3 and above.
+The new version of DSE **0.6.3** includes the newer version of EDC v0.14: this includes some breaking changes, including DB schema.
+This document will guide you through the steps to upgrade a self-hosted connector from the previous version 0.5.x to 0.6.3.

 ## Upgrade Steps:
 1. Backup your existing PostgreSQL database.
 This is crucial to prevent data loss during the upgrade process.